github99er/ETH-Remix-IDE-CW/README.md

 1. When visitng the Remix IDE for the first time there should be a "Hello World" contract placed in front of users.
 2. When creating a new contract, the latest stable release of Solditiy should automatically appear in my contract.
 3. After compiling a contract there should be a more obvious indicator of success.
-4. After deploying my contracts there should be more ovious instructions / indicators as far as where I should be looking for my output.
+4. After deploying my contracts there should be more obvious instructions / indicators as far as where I should be looking for my output.